 Most teens would probably associate Fulani braids with pop icons from the era of MTV blowout.
-But, in fact, the hairstyle is a part of cultural heritage of Fulani people – a Muslim group from West Africa.
+But, in fact, the hairstyle is a part of the cultural heritage of Fulani people.
 Well, we can’t blame them for the misconception of Fulani braids origin, as this ethnic style has spread its popularity all over the globe, giving natural hair movement another braided trend.

 It just so happens that this type of braided hairstyles has become the most requested amongst women of color, who, in their turn, have created lots of stunning Fulani variations.
 Today you are going to find out why the once popular crochet braids are taking a backseat: see the latest ethnic hairstyles!